yugeniom/S4_xColab/README.md

 1) Create the "S4all" program folder on your Gdrive and a "libraries" subfolder.
 Please use these exact names; if you want to change the folder names, you will have to edit the Makefile)

-2) Open an empty Colab notebook, type this and run (Google will ask your permission to access your Drive, grant it):
+2) Open an empty Colab notebook, type the following and run (Google will ask your permission to access your Drive, grant it).
+You will receive an error message, as Colab will erroneously load Numpy 2 instead of Numpy 1 at the first run.
+After you get the error, just hit "Runtime" --> "Restart session and run all".
 ```
 from google.colab import drive
 import os, sys
+!pip install --force-reinstall scipy==1.12.0
+import numpy as np
+print(np.__version__)
+if int(np.__version__[0]) > 1:
+  import os
+  os.kill(os.getpid(), 9)
 drive.mount('/content/gdrive')
 %cd /content/gdrive/MyDrive/S4all
 lib_path = '/content/gdrive/MyDrive/S4all/libraries'